cxhungg/network_anomaly_detection/README.md

    - `Friday-WorkingHours-Afternoon-DDos.pcap_ISCX.csv`
    - `Friday-WorkingHours-Afternoon-PortScan.pcap_ISCX.csv`

-4. **Place files in data folder**: Copy all 8 CSV files to the `/data` folder in your project directory.
+I would just put all 8 CSV files in the `/data` folder

-### Step 3: Data Preprocessing Pipeline

-Run the following scripts in order to process the raw data:
+Then run the following

 ```bash
 # 1. Merge and label the data